Lawyer for Palm Springs mayor expects 'swift conclusion' to FBI probe

 No suspects were taken into custody during the raid and Pougnet, a 52-year-old Democrat who was first elected in 2007, has not been arrested or charged in the case.

-"We're happy to cooperate with the inquiry and I have complete confidence that it will be brought to a swift conclusion," attorney Malcolm Segal said.

-Segal declined to say if federal authorities had informed him or Pougnet that the mayor was under investigation.
+Attorney Malcolm Segal would not say if federal authorities had informed him or Pougnet that the mayor was under investigation.

+But Segal said his client was willing to cooperate with the investigation and that he expected it to be concluded quickly.

+"I just don't see any basis to believe, upon a careful and thorough review of Mr Pougnet's activities as the mayor of Palm Springs, that there can be any other conclusion than to believe that the matter should be swiftly closed," he said.

 The raid came roughly three months after the state's Fair Political Practices Commission opened a probe into links between Pougnet and a local real estate developer.